emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Running EMQX in containers

 Learn more about the docker image on [Docker Hub](https://hub.docker.com/r/emqx/emqx).
-Container deployment is the quickest way to start experimenting with EMQX
+Container deployment is the quickest way to start experimenting with EMQX.

 1. Get the Docker image